A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

-A rearrangement gives that The norms of all the terms on the right-hand side are bounded independently of $\theta$ as a consequence of Lemmas \ref{lem:invbound} and Lemma \ref{lemm:abderivbounded} and Eq. (\ref{eq:invderiv2}), and thus we are done.
+We now turn to analyzing that term.
+Taking $ A_{\theta}A_{\theta}^{-1}=I$, differentiating twice and rearranging we obtain: The norms of all the terms on the right-hand side are bounded independently of $\theta$ as a consequence of Lemmas \ref{lem:invbound} and Lemma \ref{lemm:abderivbounded} and Eq. (\ref{eq:invderiv2}), and thus we are done.

 \end{proof}

 For convenience, we define